JoelPasvolsky/vm-load-balancing/README.md

 **Objective**: To balance the system such that each host has similar memory and CPU demands.

-**Constraints**: Each virtual machine can only be assigned to one host and the total resource demands on a single host must be less than or equal to the proportional allocation of virtual machine resource demands on hosts subject to the host's capacity.
+**Constraints**: (1) Each virtual machine can only be assigned to one host.
+(2) Total resource demands on a single host must be less than or equal to the per-host proportional allocation of capacity.

 ## Model Overview